This post may contain affiliate links.

 - Double this recipe for larger crowds or for meal prepping.

-If you are looking for a delicious, easy and lower calorie recipe then you need to make a batch of this White Chicken Chili!
+You need to make a batch of this White Chicken Chili Recipe!

 Ingredients